Tuesday, December 29, 2009

 Dead End (1937)

 And then there's the Dead End Kids, one of the main reasons to watch this film.
 They're really the beginnings of a street gang, and they terrorize almost anyone who bothers them.
-And a lot of people seem to bother them: the rich kid who lives in the new high-rise, the doorman (played by Ward Bond) for the building where the wealthy people of the neighborhood live, even each other at times.
+And a lot of people seem to bother them: the rich kid who lives in the new high-rise, the doorman (played by, of all people, Ward Bond) for the building where the wealthy people of the neighborhood live, even each other at times.
 Tommy is the apparent leader of the gang, but really, it's a rather loose confederation of friends who have nothing better to do than hang out all day long and get into trouble.
 They're saddled with some odd nicknames at times, like Spit (because he likes to spit) and T.B. (because, well, he's been diagnosed with tuberculosis), and they aren't portrayed by the strongest actors, but there's such a vitality to these kids that it's no wonder they became stars in their own right after this film.

 I suspect that Dave's speech about how people get used to fighting in the tenement was meant by playwright Sidney Kingsley and screenwriter Lillian Hellman to be a plea for tolerance and understanding.
 Are people really so heavily influenced by the circumstances surrounding them?
 For example, had Francey no other choice after Baby Face left her than to turn to a life of prostitution?
 Does Tommy seem destined to a term in jail or, at least, juvenile hall because he's gotten too accustomed to a life that seems to encourage him to commit crime?
 Is there ever a way out of a life of poverty?
 Can someone escape?
 There are no easy answers to questions like these in a movie like Dead End, but perhaps the title itself gives you a clue as to the thinking of the writers.